Psychedelic Drug Laws in Vermont: So Close & Yet So Far

 Psychedelic mushrooms are currently illegal in Vermont.

 Possessing psilocybin (the active ingredient in magic mushrooms) can lead to a sentence of up to one year in prison or $2000 in fines.
 You can find all the details in the Vermont Health Statute (18 VSA § 4235).

-Thanks to the latest research, Vermont state authorities are reconsidering the legality of psilocybin.
+Thanks to the latest research, Vermont state authorities recently reconsidered the legality of psychedelics with bill H.878.
+They sought to decriminalize all drugs with bill H.644, but both died in committee.
 Some experts, including researchers at John Hopkins Medicine, are even calling for the reclassification of magic mushrooms at the federal level.

 The exception to this rule is magic mushroom spores.
 Like most US states, the spores of psychedelic mushrooms are perfectly legal because they don’t contain any of the active psilocybin.